 They grew their own wheat and ground it to flour.
 Grandpa carried 25-pound bags of wheat flour up to their attic to store it for winter use.
 Some of the flour was exchanged for sugar.
 For special occasions, they bought a few oranges.
 They bought toilet paper for the house but used Sears and Roebuck catalog pages for toilet paper in the barn.

 Children might think twice about being honest, trustworthy, or kind if they know their ancestors practiced those same character traits.
 They will develop a feeling of who their family is and the part they play in it.

 Tip #9 to Remember Your Ancestors on Thanksgiving:

 As your family gathers for Thanksgiving it can be a great time to take generational photos.
 Do you have three or four men in your family that share the same surname – or even given name?
 It’s fun to compare how much several generations of mothers and daughters look alike in photographs.

 Great-grandma’s hand holding a tiny new baby foot makes a precious photograph.
-Try taking photos of grandpa walking hand-in-hand through the woods with his grandsons.
+Try taking photos of grandpa walking hand-in-hand with his grandsons through the woods.
 As you record these sweet moments, they will become treasured Thanksgiving memories you won’t forget.